innFactory/bootstrap-play2/local-runner/runForDoc.md

 ### Start

-The Script will check for both prerequisites (firebase.json, influx2.properties) and exit if not found:
+The Script will check for prerequisites (firebase.json) and exit if not found:

 ```
 ./local-runner/runFor.sh